 All of the injection wells will be drilled from the Project Site.
 The exact vertical and lateral configuration of these slant wells is undetermined; however, none of the wells will be drilled through the Pleistocene aquifers of the Lakewood and San Pedro formations, which comprise the primary aquifers of the Whittier Area of the Central Groundwater Basin.
-As indicated in Section 4.4.1.3, Local Geologic Setting, the Project Site is underlain by artificial fill, up to 10 feet thick; Pleistocene older alluvium, up to 25 feet thick; and the Pliocene Fernando Formation.
-The Lakewood and San Pedro formations are present within much thicker, Pleistocene older alluvium, south of the Project Area.
 However, these wells may pass through fresh water deposits of the Pliocene Fernando Formation, creating potential water quality impacts as a result of well leakage and/or migration of wastewater from the point of injection upward through the formation, as a result of frac-outs, which are uncontrolled releases of produced water from the formation.

 The current mechanism that is creating a stratigraphic and/or structural trap for oil accumulation within the Miocene Puente Formation (the target oil producing formation) would similarly prevent upward migration of injected wastewater into the overlying aquifers.
 In addition, all of the produced water would be injected back into the reservoir at a depth of approximately 4,000 to 6,000 feet.
 Reservoir pressures at a depth of 5,000 feet are approximately 2,250 pounds per square inch (psi).
 The applicant has proposed to re-inject produced water at a rate of 1,000 psi.
-This substantially reduced injection pressure (from original reservoir pressures) would prevent additional stress on the formation that might result in frac-outs into overlying Puente Formation strata and/or the overlying Pliocene Fernando Formation, which separates the oil-bearing, Miocene Puente Formation from the Pleistocene aquifers of the Lakewood and San Pedro formations.
+This substantially reduced injection pressure (from original reservoir pressures) would prevent additional stress on the formation that might result in frac-outs into overlying Puente Formation strata and/or the overlying Pliocene Fernando Formation, which separates the oil-bearing, Miocene Puente Formation from the Pleistocene aquifers of the Lakewood and San Pedro formations